utreexo/biptreexo/utreexo-accumulator-bip.md

 *treerows(numleaves)* is a function that returns the minimum number of bits needed to represent of `numleaves`-1.
 Returns 0 if `numleaves` is 0.

+*is_right_sibling(position)* returns boolean true if the given position is on the right side.
+Position is on the right side if the least significant bit is turned on.

+*right_sibling(position)* returns the position of the sibling on the right side.
+It returns the given position if the position is already on the right side.
+Turning on the least significant bit returns the position on the right side.

 *parent(position, total_rows)* is a function that returns the parent position of the given position in an accumulator with leaf count of `numleaves`.
 ```
 (position >> 1) | (1 << total_rows)